About the Life Insurance Industry, and Why This Site Complains About It

-At just about every decision point, just about every life insurance agent he ever worked with in-person (from '89 to '01) consistently chose the course of self-enrichment over the suitability of the insured.
+At just about every decision point, every life insurance agent I've ever worked with in-person (from '89 to '01) chose self-enrichment over the suitability or best interests of the insured.

-So on one hand there's a large group of potential customers that hate the site for picking on their livelihood, but on the other hand, there's a thousand times more that are grateful for the enlightening information.
+So on one hand there's a large group of potential customers that hate the site for picking on their livelihood, but on the other, there's a thousand times more that are grateful for the life-saving information.

 Guess which group we like better, and choose to coddle, after actually being "one of them," and working with and for them for a decade?

-Then after trying everything to get BD Reps to buy more of our money software from '02 to '05, it was clear going down this road was futile.
+• Then after trying everything to get BD Reps to buy more money software from '02 to '05, it was clear going down this road was futile.

-The site started out being as friendly as could be to BDs, but since our financial planning software didn't lead the sales process into "overselling their pet products," they rarely approved it.
+The site started out being as friendly as possible to BDs, but since our financial planning software didn't lead the sales process into "overselling their pet products," they rarely approved it.
 It wasn't until ~'05 that this was realized.

 Then after several attempts to get politicians to wake up and change things, in the interest of doing what's needed for the long-term financial security of all Americans, it was clear this was also an exercise in futility.
-You guessed right, they're just on the "being with the program" payroll as well, via political contributions.
+You guessed right, they're just on the "being with the program" payroll as well, via big steady political contributions they can rely on.
 So don't count on any of this to ever change for the better.

-To help get normal people to also "see the light," a unique program was invented to "do the math" using facts, sound logic, math, and boring numbers accounting for all of the details of whole life insurance products.
+To help get people to "see the light," a unique program was invented to "do the math" using facts, logic, and boring numbers accounting for all of the details of whole life insurance products.
 Facts, logic, and math were also used to expose the fallacies about both fixed and variable annuities.

 We're not "setting the world on fire" with our unique and brilliant inventions that get to the bottom of all of these mysteries, but at least we're not contributing to making things worse for consumers and investors, just to make more money.

-If BD Reps would have bought more financial software, and/or if the life insurance Broker Dealers would have approved of this investing software, or in any other way just "paid Mike off to shut the hey up and just play along and get with the program," then he probably would not have even went down the goody two shoes path to anti-riches.
+If BD Reps would have bought more financial software, and/or if the life insurance Broker Dealers would have approved of this investing software, or in any other way just "paid me off to shut up and get with the program," then I probably would not have even went down this goody-two shoes path.

-But noooooooooooooo!
-Just about everyone else got paid off to get with the program (especially politicians and regulators), but not poor Mike.
+But no!
+Just about everyone else got paid off to get with the program (especially politicians and regulators), but not me.
 For some reason, you just can't have any of that.
-Even the "Million Dollar Roundtable" league refused to pony up more than the bare minimums in salary, benefits, or hourly rates when doing their computer work - and this was back in the good old days (90's, before the world broke).
+Even the "Million Dollar Round Table" league refused to pony up more than the bare minimums in salary / hourly rates or benefits when doing their computer work as a W-2 employee - and this was back in the good old days (90's) when there was big money everywhere.
 Everyone got the big bucks, but heaven forbid it trickle down to the people that actually do the work.

-Even if the situation (of having to choose between coddling BD Rep / agents or consumers / investors) was reversed, that main problem would still remain; because BD Reps don't buy a lot of financial planning software anyway.
+• Even if the situation (of having to choose between coddling BD Rep / agents or consumers / investors) reversed, that problem would still remain; because agent / Reps just don't buy a lot of financial planning software anyway.
 Why?